 J.M.
 Wright Regional Vocational-Technical School

-The practice: Assessment
+The practice: Standards

 Administrators and teachers at the J.M.
 Wright Regional Vocational-Technical School in Stamford, Connecticut had long been concerned about their students' academic performance.
 Compared to their peers at the other Connecticut Vocational-Technical schools, the students of this small urban high school consistently scored at the lowest levels in reading and math on state standardized tests.
-After studying the eighth-grade state test scores for their incoming students, the Wright Tech staff identified reading comprehension and problem-solving skills as the areas most in need of improvement.
+After studying the eighth-grade state test scores for their incoming students, Wright staff identified reading comprehension and problem-solving skills as the areas most in need of improvement.
 They hypothesized that a Connecticut Academic Performance Test (CAPT) intervention using a digital classroom model would not only improve these skills but also increase students' motivation, confidence, behavior, and metacognitive awareness.

 Wright Tech acknowledges that it took a team effort to implement the intervention.
 The following staff members gave their time and effort to ensure the success of the digital classroom model: Peg Sonntag and Trevor Jones, master teachers and coaches; Diane Bauby, school director; Dr. Maria Romero and Edward Kennedy, assistant directors; John Tarnuzzer, Ann Sandagata, and Mike Suntag, central office administrators; and Don Bartels, Peter Clark, Dave Cronin, Sara Gonzalez, Dr. Charbel Herayoui, Justo Karell, Phil Lepinasse, Doug Moffat, Joe Rios-Ninos, Roberta Schwartz, Karen Stabile, Shannon Winchell, and German Yanez, teachers.